Carol Bartz: CEO of Yahoo!

 On September 6, 2011, Bartz was removed from her position at Yahoo! (via phone call by Yahoo Chairman Roy Bostock), and CFO Tim Morse was named as Interim CEO of the company.
 Bartz notes that Roy was physically 20 minutes away from her when she was fired, noting that "he didn't have the nerve to see [her] face to face" and later stated that the board "fucked me over".
 Bartz expressed her desire to remain on the Board of Directors.
 However, on September 9, 2011, Bartz resigned from the company's Board of Directors.

 Corporate board memberships

 Bartz has been a member of eight public company boards in the last 20 years.
 As of February 2018, she sits on the board of PlanGrid and Cisco.
 In December 2017, she was reported to own over fifty-two thousand Cisco shares, worth approximately $1.6 million.

 Bartz is an investor in Caliva, a cannabis-based business.

 Awards

 Bartz received the Ernst & Young Entrepreneur Of The Year Award in 2001, which spans more than 140 cities and 50 countries worldwide.
 In 2005, she was included in Forbes Magazine's List of The World's 100 Most Powerful Women, and remained appearing in the list for six consecutive years.

 Personal life

 Bartz is a survivor of breast cancer.
 She is married to Bill Marr, a former executive at Data General and Sun Microsystems.
 They have three children: Bill, Meredith, and Layne.
-Her hobbies include golf, tennis, and gardening.

-On balancing a career with family, Bartz says: "I have a belief that life isn't about balance, because balance is perfection ...
-Rather, it's about catching the ball before it hits the floor."